With winter upon us, our exposure to the sun is decreasing by at least two hours a day.

-One in three Australians are deficient in vitamin D. Getting enough vitamin D through safe sun exposure, diet and/or supplements are imperative to for general good health and also to fight off chronic (long-term) diseases.
+One in three Australians are deficient in vitamin D. Getting enough vitamin D through safe sun exposure, diet and/or supplements is imperative for general good health and to help fight off chronic diseases.

 Vitamin D deficiency is associated with a range of health conditions from multiple sclerosis to polycystic ovary disease.

 You may be at risk of low vitamin D levels if you:

 - Don't get out much in the sun